hdorgeval/testcafe-reporter-cucumber-json/README.md

 [![npm badge](https://nodei.co/npm/testcafe-reporter-cucumber-json.png)](https://npmjs.org/package/testcafe-reporter-cucumber-json)

-This TestCafe reporter generates a json file that can be converted to a nice and searchable html report by using [multiple-cucumber-html-reporter](https://github.com/wswebcreation/multiple-cucumber-html-reporter).
+This TestCafe reporter generates JSON files that can be merged and converted to a nice and searchable html report by using [multiple-cucumber-html-reporter](https://github.com/wswebcreation/multiple-cucumber-html-reporter).

 ![report-sample](media/report01.png)